Zeus-HackOlympus/simple-web-server-in-x86_64/Readme.md

 This is a simple web server written in x86\_64 assembly.
 Currently it supports only 2 HTTP requests - GET and POST.

+### Performance

+On average it handles 100 random HTTP GET and POST request in 0.109 seconds.

 ###  Installation
 1. Just use make.